alextianyushi/agentarena-auditor-alex/README.md

 audit-agent local --repo https://github.com/andreitoma8/learn-solidity-hacks.git --output audit.json
 ```

-This mode is useful for testing the agent or auditing repositories outside of the Agent4rena platform.
+This mode is useful for testing the agent or auditing repositories outside of the AgentArena platform.

 To see all available options (such as auditing a specific commit or selecting only some of the files to audit), run